 - What security measures do they have in place?

 Ask the archiving company what security measures they use to protect the documents they have on-site.
 Standard security features for storage facilities include:

 - staff who are fully security-checked

 - secure disposal of confidential waste

-Archiving software should have multi-factor access and be able to fully track when documents have been moved or changed.
+Document archiving software should have multi-factor access and be able to fully track when documents have been moved or changed.

 - Can they provide references from previous or existing clients?

 Ask to see references from companies that currently use their archiving services.
 You can read testimonials from some of our customers here.